 Similarly, Australian resident vendors could have amounts withheld from their sale proceeds if they:

-dispose of Australian real property with a market value of $2 million or more, without providing the purchaser with an ATO-issued clearance certificate, or
+dispose of Australian real property with a market value of $750,000 (down from $2 million in the previous income year) or more, without providing the purchaser with an ATO-issued clearance certificate, or

 dispose of an indirect Australian real property interest without providing the purchaser with a valid vendor declaration (resident).

 If you have had amounts withheld from you during the year, you are entitled to claim a credit for those amounts paid to the Commissioner by the withholder.
 You claim that credit at label X.

 If the taxpayer's share of any net capital gain received from a trust estate is included at this field, you need to consider the following:

 If the net capital gain has been reduced by 50 per cent under either the CGT discount, or the small business 50 per cent active asset reduction (but not both), you must 'gross up' the taxpayer's share by multiplying their share of the net capital gain amount by 2.